Dr. Agatha Murray

 What's the difference between psychologists, psychiatrists, and counsellors?

 Anyone who provides counselling can call themselves a counsellor as it is not currently a regulated title in Alberta.
-It is in your best interest to seek out a counsellor who is a member of a regulatory body that provides registration or licensing (such as the College of Alberta Psychologists), because this indicates the provider has met defined standards of training and must follow certain practice guidelines, and you have recourse in the event you ever wish to make a formal complaint.
+It is in your best interest to seek out a counsellor who is a member of a regulatory body that provides registration or licensing (such as the College of Alberta Psychologists), as this indicates the provider has met defined standards of training and must follow certain practice guidelines, and you have recourse in the event you ever wish to make a formal complaint.

 Do I need a doctor's referral to see a psychologist?
 Does a doctor's referral cover the fee?